richardbaihe/richardbaihe.github.io/source/_posts/homepage.md

 ---
 # About

-I am a Machine Learning Research Scientist at [Apple MLR](https://machinelearning.apple.com/), primarily working on natural language processing and speech generation.
+I am a Machine Learning Research Scientist at [Apple MLR](https://machinelearning.apple.com/), primarily working on natural language processing and large model pretraining.

-I received my PhD degree from the University of Waterloo, under the supervision of [Ming Li](https://scholar.google.ca/citations?user=oGgPXFEAAAAJ&hl=en) on language modeling and unsupervised machine learning.
+I received my PhD degree from the University of Waterloo, worked on language modeling and unsupervised machine learning under the supervision of [Ming Li](https://scholar.google.ca/citations?user=oGgPXFEAAAAJ&hl=en).
 Before that, I worked with [Chengqing Zong](https://scholar.google.com.hk/citations?user=l8lvKOQAAAAJ&hl=en) on spoken language understanding.

 I have served as a PC member of ACL (2020-2024), EMNLP (2019-2023), ICML (2022-2023), Neurips (2023), ICLR (2023-2024), AAAI (2020), COLING (2020-2024).
 I received ICML Outstanding Reviewers awards (2022).
+I am an organizer of Embodied AI Workshop in CVPR 2024.
 <!--
 I am one of the challenge organizers of Embodied AI Workshop in CVPR 2024.  -->